I love high-end clothes.

 5. Use the filters.
 Filters help you narrow things down really quickly.
 For instance, if you decide you need a few new t-shirts for the summer months, filter to tops, then ones with short-sleeves with a scoop or v-neck in your size, then pick a color – each filter will reduce your number of options to a more manageable amount.
 Or if you love CABI shirts, search CABI, then narrow it down to size.
 Everything can be filtered down.

-9. If you like it, put it in your cart.
-Once you put an item in your cart, you lay “claim” on it for a few hours.
+8. If you like it, put it in your cart.
+Once you put an item in your cart, you lay “claim” on it for 24-hours.
 Which is nice, if it is a larger purchase and you want a few hours to “think about it”.
 But don’t wait too long, the most popular items on thredUP sell fast (and I’ve lost a killer blazer or two for waiting too long).

 12. Coupon codes.
 In addition to the already low prices, thredUp has coupon codes.
 First, when you sign-up as a new customer, you’ll receive $10 credit.
-Plus, receive more coupon codes when you sign up for their emails and use their mobile app.
-(Note, the coupons are time sensitive and usually last only a few hours.)
+Then as you shop more, they will send you special coupon codes.

 13. Keep in mind the clearance items.
 Unfortunately, while the clearance items are the best bargain (90% off), they aren’t returnable.
 If you aren’t 100% sure, pass.

 14. Take advantage of FREE shipping.
 Shipping is free with a $79 purchase, plus your return is also free.
+Plus, if you spend over $150 in a month (this is spend only, not returns), you’ll receive FREE shipping on all your purchases.
 Because online consignment is bargain hunting, it always good to have LOTS of options, knowing that you most likely will be returning a few of the things anyway.

 15. Try things on twice (or three times).
 When you get your box from thredUP, try everything on.
 You may find that you immediately put things back in the box to return that you don’t like.
 The ones that you do decide to keep?
 Try those things on again a day or so later to make sure you really want them.
 Plus, because this is consignment, so make sure the item doesn’t have any holes or stains.